DON'T motivate with bonuses alone

 Motivation of staff

-Management is about changing people’s behaviour; motivating them to do something they would not have done otherwise.
-If a manager does not make their employee/s change their behaviour, the employee/s are not being managed.
+Management is all about changing the behaviour of employees by motivating them to do something they would not have done otherwise.

 As stated by the University of Notre Dame, "Effective managers have the ability to motivate those they work with to behave in a specific, goal-directed way.
 A motivated team should be energised and excited about performing tasks.
 They should be focused on doing what is important for the organisation.
 Managers want a sustained effort from their employees so that they work hard whether or not the boss is present."

 Because management and motivation are strongly related to employee behaviour, behavioural profiling should be used in both recruitment and management.
 After all, if you know your employees' behavioural profiles, then it is much easier to determine what motivates them.